adammark/Markup.js/README.md

 {{if age|more>`spouse.age|times>2`}} Ewwwwww {{/if}}
 ```

-This technique also applies to variables created with the `set` pipe:
+This technique also applies to global variables:

 ``` text
 {{user.prefs.colors.0|set>favorite_color}}